se-edu/addressbook-level2/README.md

 ##### Ex : Reduce SLAP of method
 In the `main` method, replace the `processProgramArgs(args)` call with the actual code of that method.
-The `main` method is no longer has SLAP.
+The `main` method no longer has SLAP.
 Notice how mixing low level code with high level code reduces readability.

 ### Follow a coding standard `[LO-FollowStandard]`

-The given code follows the coding standard for the most part.
+The given code follows the [coding standard](http://www.comp.nus.edu.sg/~cs2103/AY1617S1/contents/coding-standards-java.html) for the most part.

 #### Ex : Fix coding standard violations